 First, how about making a little extra cash?
 Dentist offices across the Portland area (and Bricks & Minifigs in Beaverton) have Halloween candy buy-back programs going on now.
 It’s a fun and easy way to get rid of some leftover treats.

 It’s the Week of Lights at Al’s Garden & Home centers.
-The four Al’s locations are festively festooned for your holiday home decor inspiration (until November 7).
-The free event also features sweets, a visit with Santa, the Grotto Carolers and more.
+The four Al’s locations are festively festooned for your holiday home decor inspiration (until November 6).
+The free event also features a visit with Santa, live music and more.

 Hear a story.

 The beloved Portland Book Festival is happening on November 4.
 And guess what?
 Youth 17 & under get in FREE.

 Salute our veterans.

 The 35th Annual Lough Legacy Veterans Parade in Vancouver, and the Portland Veterans Day Parade will be held on November 11.
 These are great opportunities to honor our veterans, and they are free to attend.